-Passport provides a comprehensive ICM program to all Members who meet the criteria for services.
+Molina provides a comprehensive ICM program to all Members who meet the criteria for services.
 The ICM program focuses on coordinating the care, services, and resources needed by Members throughout the continuum of care.
-Passport adheres to Case Management Society of America Standards of Practice Guidelines in its execution of the program.
+Molina adheres to Case Management Society of America Standards of Practice Guidelines in its execution of the program.

-The Passport care managers may be licensed professionals and are educated, trained, and experienced in Passport's ICM program.
+The Molina case managers may be licensed professionals and are educated, trained and experienced in Molina's ICM program.
 The ICM program is based on a Member advocacy philosophy, designed and administered to assure the Member value-added coordination of health care and services, to increase continuity and efficiency, and to produce optimal outcomes.
 The ICM program is individualized to accommodate a Member's needs with collaboration and input from the Member's PCP.
-The Passport care manager will assess the Member upon engagement after identification for ICM enrollment, assist with arrangement of individual services for Members whose needs include ongoing medical care, behavioral health care including substance use disorder treatment, home health care, rehabilitation services, and preventive services.
-The Passport care manager is responsible for assessing the Member's appropriateness for the ICM program and for notifying the PCP of ICM program enrollment, as well as facilitating and assisting with the development of the Member's ICP.
+The Molina case manager will assess the Member upon engagement after identification for ICM enrollment, assist with arrangement of individual services for Members whose needs include ongoing medical care, home health care, rehabilitation services, and preventive services.
+The Molina case manager is responsible for assessing the Member's appropriateness for the ICM program and for notifying the PCP of ICM program enrollment, as well as facilitating and assisting with the development of the Member's ICP.